eclipse-leda/leda-distro/resources/docker-snapshot/README.md

 The test reports will be located on the host in `./leda-tests-reports` in the current working directory.

 The tests assume to be run inside of a container which is part of the `leda-network` environment.

+Each test suite (e.g. each separate `*.robot` file) is executed in a new, clean docker container.

+To execute only a single test suite, run the script with the test suite filename:

+    ./test-docker.sh 01__base.robot